jasbirasingh/about-me/README.md

 - Developed a Discrete Simulation Model of the inbound/ outbound truck operations in a high-throughput warehouse facility.
 Three models with different number of resources and process paths were developed to evaluate which provided the highest operational throughput.
 Performed a one-way ANOVA analysis to determine if the models were significantly different.

 **Cyber-Physical Systems Security**
 - Modeled a Cyber-Physical System cyber-attack and detection system through mathematical models using MATLAB Simulink.
 Testing Data that mimicked attacks to the System were modeled using Time-Series models (Prophet, ARIMA).
-Different detection mechanisms were developed from supervised learning models such as Logistic Regression, Support Vector Machines and Deep Neural Networks and evaluated based on their accuracy.
+Different detection mechanisms were developed from supervised learning models such as Logistic Regression, Support Vector Machines and Deep Neural Networks which were evaluated based on their accuracy.

 ## Research Projects
 - Worked alongside Assistant Professor Gian-Gabriel Garcia, PhD at Georgia Tech on developing descriptive statistics and initial predictive models for concussion management in High School Athletes (Fall 2021 and Spring 2022).